pdolezal/net.yetamine.nls/README.md

 }
 ```

-That's it.
-When using common `ResourceBundle` implementation, define your resources like:
+That's it all in the source code.
+When using properties for the resource, the properties could contain following:

 ```{properties}
 MR   = Mr.